 2. Powerful capacities in technology

-New possibilities have cropped up in the construction scene with sensors, hardware, and software costs dropping on the one hand, and efficiencies rise on the other.
+New possibilities have cropped up in the construction industry.
+The adoption of sensors, hardware, and software is being much affordable while increasing the efficiencies.

 With innovations in technology, construction professionals can expect more novel and valuable transformations, backed by augmented reality and virtual reality (AR/VR), drones, robotics, and additive printing.